code-chimp/bdd-react-app/README.md

 - **[Playwright](https://playwright.dev/)**: Browser automation library for end-to-end testing
 - **[TailwindCSS](https://tailwindcss.com/)**: Utility-first CSS framework for efficient styling

+### Note on .cts File Extension

+This project uses Vite and specifies "type": "module" in the package.json, which enforces ECMAScript module (ESM) behavior by default.
+To ensure compatibility with CommonJS modules required by tools like Cucumber.js, TypeScript files in the tests directory use the .cts file extension.
+This explicitly marks them as CommonJS modules, allowing seamless integration with the testing framework.

 ## The Value of BDD and Living Documentation

 Behavior-Driven Development bridges the gap between technical and non-technical stakeholders by: